William Cavendish, 6th Duke of Devonshire: Other interests

 Devonshire had a major interest in gardening and horticulture, and devoted himself sedulously to the care and nurture of his vast estates.
 His major projects including the wholesale rebuilding of the village of Edensor, and significant improvement to his several stately houses and their gardens.
 He befriended Sir Joseph Paxton, then employed at the Royal Horticultural Society's Chiswick Gardens, located close to Devonshire's London estate Chiswick House, and appointed him his head gardener at Chatsworth House in 1826, despite Paxton being only in his early twenties at the time.
-Paxton greatly expanded the gardens at Chatsworth, including the construction of a 277 foot long conservatory, which served as a model for The Crystal Palace constructed in London's Hyde Park.
+Paxton greatly expanded the gardens at Chatsworth, including the construction of a 277 foot conservatory, which served as a model for The Crystal Palace constructed in London's Hyde Park.

 Devonshire, himself a keen horticulturalist, was elected President of the Royal Horticultural Society in 1838, a position in which he served for twenty years until his death.
 It was this interest which led him to establish the Royal Botanic Gardens at Kew as a national botanic garden.
 The world's most commercially exploited banana, the Cavendish, was named in his honour.
 He had acquired an early specimen, which he raised in his glasshouse, and this plant is the progenitor of almost all the worldwide varieties of Cavendish banana.

 Devonshire was also patron of The Derby Town and County Museum and Natural History Society.
 In that position, he was instrumental in the creation of the Derby Museum and Art Gallery in 1836.